3 Reasons Scaffolded Writing Exercises Benefit High School Students

 For many students, the complexity of high school writing is quite intimidating.
 As a student maps out a piece of writing, they must not only gather and evaluate information, but figure out how to present this information in a clear, concise way.
 Is a certain piece of information relevant?
 Is it a fact or an opinion?
 How does it fit with the other pieces of information in the narrative, explanation, or argument?
 These are just several of the many questions high schoolers must consider as they craft an essay.

-Because of this complexity, many teachers incorporate scaffolding into their assignments to create a well-defined structure within which students can learn how to navigate the writing process.
+Because of this complexity, many teachers incorporate scaffolding into their assignments to create a well-defined structure within which students can learn how to navigate the writing cycle.
 Below, we explore three key benefits of scaffolded writing practice for high school students.

 1. Scaffolding enables you to meet students where they are